Supplemental EIS Preparation Notice

 Bottineau Boulevard (County Road 81) / Robbinsdale

-LRT would follow West Broadway Avenue from Minneapolis/Robbinsdale border to Lyndale Avenue through North Minneapolis.
-Between Lowry Ave and North Irving Avenue, the project will evaluate center running LRT on West Broadway.
-East of North Irving Avenue, the project will evaluate two options: an LRT option on West Broadway and an LRT option on 21st Avenue.
+In Minneapolis, the SEIS will evaluate a proposed modified LRT alignment on West Broadway Avenue between Lowry Ave and North Irving Avenue.
+East of North Irving Avenue, the Project will evaluate two proposed alignment options: an LRT option on West Broadway and an LRT option on 21st Avenue.

-Two route options to Target Field Station will be evaluated; both routes connect to 21st Avenue or West Broadway.
-Both route options would travel over I-94 on a bridge.
-One option uses Lyndale Avenue to Olson Memorial Hwy (TH 55) or N 7th St. The other option runs along the east side of I-94 parallel to Washington Avenue and uses 10th Avenue N to N 7th Street.
+Further, two proposed modified alignment options to Target Field Station will be evaluated in the SEIS.
+Both of the proposed route options would connect to either 21st Avenue or West Broadway (see above) and travel over I-94 on a bridge.
+After crossing the bridge, the first proposed alignment would run on Lyndale Avenue to N 7th St. The other proposed alignment option would run along the east side of I-94 parallel to Washington Avenue and use 10th Avenue N to N 7th Street.

 The Supplemental EIS will focus on potentially significant changes to the project based on the identification of the METRO Blue Line Extension recommended route.
 The full range of environmental, social, and economic impacts will be evaluated as was presented in the Final EIS (2016).
-A fall/early winter 2023 publication of the Supplemental Draft EIS is anticipated, with a Supplemental Final EIS anticipated in late 2024.
+A Supplemental Draft EIS (SDEIS) is anticipated in early 2024, and a with the Supplemental Final EIS (SFEIS) is anticipated in early 2025.

 Responsible Governmental Unit